 Perhaps the most dangerous conflict with buses involves them actually swinging over the pavement, for example with sharp turns at Carfax and the northern end of Cornmarket.
 Another obvious conflict is with bus stops and people queueing at them, most notably on St Aldates, George St, and Magdalen St West, but also on High St and a number of other locations.
 And there are problems with waiting local buses (Magdalen St East) and parked/waiting coaches (St Giles).

 Conflicts with people cycling

 The marking of cycle routes is often poor or non-existent.
-For example, a major north-south cycle route runs from St Ebbes across Queen St to New Inn Hall St, but this is completely unmarked, not giving pedestrians on Queen St any warning to expect people cycling at right angles across their path.
+For example, a major north-south cycle route (National Cycle Network route 5) runs from St Ebbes across Queen St to New Inn Hall St, but this is completely unmarked, not giving pedestrians on Queen St any warning to expect people cycling at right angles across their path.
 Frideswide Square allows people to cycle anywhere on the pavements, not giving them or pedestrians any guidance at all.
 Elsewhere, cycle lanes through pedestrian areas can be green, in brick, marked with scattered bicycle symbols, or simply bordered by white lines.
 Especially for visitors to Oxford, this is often confusing.